ChrisPritchard/GrislyGrotto/docs/lambda-setup.md

   - replaced with non-cgo sqlite handler
 - [x] fix for malformed images
   - needed to base64 lambda response
-- [ ] non-random secret - in lambda this will be screwed everytime
+- [x] non-random secret - in lambda this will be screwed everytime
+- [ ] logout fix
 - [ ] timezone fixing
 - [ ] writable database?
+- [ ] open database when used, not on every request
 - [ ] better logging
+- [ ] general trimming of anything that might slow performance on start up
+  - possibly separate content handler out for lambdas, invoked separately based on event so routing, http isnt needed

 - [ ] update about page
 - [ ] update readmes